Penny Hydraulics Ltd Terms and Conditions

 1.1 Definitions.
 In these Conditions, the following definitions apply:

-Order: the Customer’s order for the Goods, as setout in the Customer’s purchase order form OR overleaf OR in the Customer’s written acceptance of the Supplier’s quotation as the case may be.
+Order: the Customer’s order for the Goods and/or Services, as set out in the Customer’s purchase order form OR in the Customer’s acceptance of the Supplier’s quotation as the case may be.